n00242958/awd_ca1/README.md

 ![Movie ERD Diagram](erd.png)

-What this means is that the central Model in my Laravel application is the Movie.
+What this means is that the central model in my Laravel application is the Movie.
 Users can sign up, search Movies, and in the future, rent specific copies of the Movie.

+I also created migrations and database seeders for my new model.
+A migration is a reversable set of operations done to a database to update it from one schema to another.
+In my case, I create the database table for my Movie model.
+Then, database seeders can be ran afterwards to initialise the database to a certain state.
+My `MovieSeeder` class inserts a selection of sample movies.

 ### Week 3